ikr/ikr.su/resume_content.md

     1. C#

-* Other programming languages I used for fun and education: C, Scheme, Clojure, Erlang, Haskell, Ruby, Pascal, x86 Assembler, Prolog.
+* Other programming languages I used for fun and education: C, Scheme, Clojure, Erlang, Haskell, Elm, Ruby, Python, Pascal, x86 Assembler, Prolog.

 * Yes, I also know SQL, a bit of PL/pgSQL, HTML, some CSS, and XSL.